brestows/awesome-metalgamer/README.rst

 External IP:
 ============

 Shows the external ip.
-Gathers information from ifconfig.me using curl
+Gathers information from http://ifconfig.me using `curl`

 ::